 2. Sales Collateral

 This usually means brochures or rack cards.
 When budgets are tight, rack cards make a great, low-cost alternative to brochures.
 This marketing project is number two because your sales collateral helps you close sales when people start asking about your agency.
-With Brazzell Marketing Agency, you have the option of custom-designed brochures based on a marketing consultation or cost-saving brochures / rack cards developed from templates.
-You can have 1,000 rack cards customized, printed, and shipped for only $169.
+With Brazzell Marketing Agency, the cost difference between printing 250, 500, or 1,000 brochures is marginal, so print 1,000 or more to get started.
 Then pass out your brochures every chance you get, set them out everywhere a business will let you, and devise other strategies for getting them distributed (for example: a reciprocal relationship with a Medicare-certified home health agency for putting brochures in start-up packages).
 [More tips for brochures that sell]

 In non-medical home care, consumer research on the internet is a huge part of the buying-decision process.
 Just having a well-designed website adds credibility to your brand when people are comparing agencies.
-More importantly, having a website prepares you for internet advertising which delivers much better cost-per-impression than older media such as newspapers.
+More importantly, having a website prepares you for internet advertising which delivers much better cost-per-impression than print or broadcast advertising.
 Brazzell Marketing Agency can do 100% of the writing and design on your home care website on a budget that makes sense for new agencies.
 Our website hosting includes a way to edit the text of your website yourself, unlimited company email addresses, and unlimited additional websites on the same hosting account.
-Brazzell Marketing Agency can develop a custom website based on a consultation with you.
-A cost-saving alternative is to get one of our customized templates for for FREE when you buy our website hosting & domain package for $99.

 4. Pull Advertising / Search Results Now